ceph/ceph/src/pybind/mgr/dashboard_v2/README.rst

 How to access the manager module instance from a controller?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Each controller class annoted with the ``ApiController`` decorator is injected
+Each controller class derived from ``BaseController``has a class property that
-with a class property that points to the manager module global instance.
-The
+points to the manager module global instance.
+The property is named ``mgr``.
-property is named ``mgr``.
+There is another class property called ``logger`` to easily add log messages.

 Example::